joshuar/go-hass-agent/README.md

 - A long-lived access token.
 You can generate one on your [account profile page](https://www.home-assistant.io/docs/authentication/#your-account-profile).
-- The hostname (or IP address) and port on which your Home Assistant instance can be found.
+- The hostname (or IP address) and port on which a Home Assistant instance can be found.
-  - go-hass-agent will try to auto-detect this for you and you can select it in the *Auto-discovered servers* list.
-Otherwise, you will need to select *Use Custom Server?* and enter the details manually in *Manual Server Entry*.
+  - go-hass-agent will try to auto-detect this for you, and you can select it in the *Auto-discovered servers* list.
+Otherwise, you will need to select *Use Custom Server?*, and enter the details manually in *Manual Server Entry*.
-- If your Home Assistant instance is protected by TLS/SSL, be sure to select *Use TLS?* as well.
+- If the Home Assistant instance supports TLS/SSL, be sure to select *Use TLS?* as well.

-When you have entered all the details, click **Submit** and the agent should start running and reporting sensors to your Home Assistant.
+When you have entered all the details, click **Submit** and the agent should start running and reporting sensors to the Home Assistant instance.

 ### Regular Usage